 - Add the lean meat to one bowl and the coppa and back fat to the other.
 Mix, cover and refrigerate until ready to grind.

 - Grind the coppa and the fat through a 3/8" (9.5mm) plate.
 Similarly, grind the lean meat through a 3/8" (9.5mm) plate into a separate bowl.
 Freeze the meat and the fat for 20 minutes.

 - Grind the lean pork through a 1/4" (6mm) plate.
 Combine with the ground coppa and back fat.

 - In a separate small bowl, mix the wine with the white pepper.
 Refrigerate until ready to use.

-- Place the ground meat and back fat into a bowl of a stand mixer fitter with a paddle attachment.
+- Place the ground meat and back fat into a bowl of a stand mixer fitted with a paddle attachment.
 Start mixing on low, slowly adding the wine mixture to the mix.
 Next, slowly add the starter culture mixture.
 Continue mixing for 2 minutes, until the meat is sticky.
 Refrigerate the meat until ready to use.

 - Stuff into soaked and rinsed hog casings and tie into long, 18" links.
 Using a sterile needle, prick any air bubbles.
 Weigh each sausage and write down the green weight, preferably on a label on each sausage.

 - Ferment at 65F to 80F and 85% - 95% RH for 2-3 days.